[Skip to Content]

 4. Teens should apply sunscreen of SPF 30 at least 15 minutes before going outside and reapply about every 2 hours.

-5. Monitor your teen's Internet usage.
+5. Monitor your teen's Internet use.
 Keep the family computer in a place where you can watch what your teen is doing.
-Install safety filters and check the browser history to see what websites your teen has visited.
+Install safety filters and check the browser history to see what websites your teen visits.

 6. Talk to your teen about online safety, cyberbullying, and using social media wisely.

 7. Prevent gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.
-Make sure kids cannot access the keys.
+Make sure kids can't get to the keys.

 8. Talk to your doctor if you're concerned about your living situation.
 Do you have the things that you need to take care of your teen?
 Do you have enough food, a safe place to live, and health insurance?
 Your doctor can tell you about community resources or refer you to a social worker.